Constraints on Genesis Cosmology from the Smeared Null Energy Condition: Conclusion

 Ultimately, our results demonstrate that the SNEC imposes nontrivial and significant restrictions on the parameter space of Genesis models.
 We found that for a stable Genesis phase to exist consistent with the SNEC, the coupling constants and the duration of the NEC-violating phase must fall within specific viable regions.
 This study highlights that the SNEC conjecture is a powerful and effective tool for constraining nonsingular cosmological scenarios.

 \acknowledgments

 We thank Yun-Song Piao for valuable discussions.
-Dong-Hui Yu and Yong Cai is supported in part by the National Natural Science Foundation of China (Grant Nos.
+Dong-Hui Yu and Yong Cai are supported in part by the National Natural Science Foundation of China (Grant Nos.
 12575066, 11905224) and the Natural Science Foundation of Henan Province (Grant No. 242300420231).
 Mian Zhu is supported by the National Natural Science Foundation of China (Grant No. 12503005), and the Fundamental Research Funds for the Central Universities Grant No. YJ202551.
+The data that support the findings of this article are openly available \cite{dataYu260228}.